Skip to main content

 }

-We want to send 1 FLR to the contract, and save it under number 42.
+We want to send 1 FLR to the contract, and save it under the number 42.
 The address of the Foo contract is 0x296432C15504Ed465fAce11E54Ce4aac50cCd8A3.
-Using an online ABI-encoding tool, we get that the following hash for the bar function, with 42 as input: 0x0423a132000000000000000000000000000000000000000000000000000000000000002a.
+Using an online ABI-encoding tool, we get the following hash for the bar function, with 42 as input: 0x0423a132000000000000000000000000000000000000000000000000000000000000002a.

 Normal approach

-Before we can execute the above instructions we need to top up the smart account that will perform the function call.
+Before we can execute the above instructions, we need to top up the smart account that will perform the function call.
 We run the following command, which fails because our account lacks funds on Flare.
 It is necessary to send some instructions, because that is what creates an account for us in the first place.

 ./smart_accounts.py bridge custom -a "0x296432C15504Ed465fAce11E54Ce4aac50cCd8A3" -v 1 -d "0423a132000000000000000000000000000000000000000000000000000000000000002a"